 Nations and networks are not investing enough in the future, to prepare for the coming changes in the way much of humanity will live.
 Even if we are able to successfully prevent a majority of the worst outcomes expected by science, a large and growing body of people will be stateless, homeless, and without proven identity to move freely and safely in the world.

 Why can't this challenge be treated as the greatest opportunity of all time?
-And why would there not be at least one, if perhaps not many global banks, devoted to financing the social impact entrepreneurship outcomes needed to solve for the way we live in the future?
-And why would we not do that in a way that ordinary savers can participate in the same way their grandparents did?
+And why would there not be at least one, if perhaps not many new global banks, devoted to financing the social impact entrepreneurship outcomes needed to solve for the way we will be able to live freely in the future?
+And why would we not do that in a way that ordinary citizens can participate in the same way their grandparents did?
+These questions answer themselves.

 Too dysfunctional